arkochhar/Technical-Indicators/README.md

 Feel free to contribute to the list of indicators in the project.
 Following are the areas where contributions will be useful;

-1. Addiotnal technical indicators to the list
+1. Additional technical indicators to the list
-2. Optimization to the exsiting algorithms
+2. Optimizations to the exsiting algorithms

 Goal is to make this publically available project where people can contribute to indicators used on technical analysis for stock markets.